brittpinder/ios-reference/other/concurrency/swift-concurrency/README.md

 ### Calling asynchronous functions from asynchronous functions

-Asynchronous functions can call other asynchronous functions and doing so is quite straight-forward.
+Asynchronous functions can call other asynchronous functions and doing so is quite straightforward.
 Suppose we wanted to build an app that created thumbnails by fetching images from a server, resizing them and then uploading them back to the server.
 These three actions might take some time so we could put them in separate asynchronous functions and then call them in sequence from another asynchronous function, `createThumbnails()`:

 ```swift
 func fetchImages() async -> [UIImage] {